lucko/spark/README.md

 * **Customisable** - can be tuned to target specific threads, sample at a specific interval, record only "laggy" periods, etc
 * **Highly readable** - simple tree structure lends itself to easy analysis and interpretation.
 The viewer can also apply deobfuscation mappings.

-It works by sampling statictical data about the servers activity, and contructing a call graph based on this data.
+It works by sampling statistical data about the servers activity, and constructing a call graph based on this data.
 The call graph is then displayed in an online viewer for further analysis by the user.

 ### :zap: Memory Inspection